Document Capture in Fintech: The Promise of Capture to Insight (C2I) and Predictive Modeling

 To me, it has always been more important to focus on the application of the extracted data rather than the source.
-So in describing the maturity of capture technology, I defined these major innovations:
+Here are the major innovations in document capture technology.

-3.0: Capture to Insight (C2I): Taking the collective data from all document-driven or document-support transactions and using it to identify patterns and develop models that improve workflows and decisioning.
+Lastly, there’s capture to insights, or C2I, which is the process of taking the collective data from all document-driven or document-support transactions and using it to identify patterns and develop models that improve workflows and decisioning.

-Scale & specificity key to unlocking C2I value
+Scale & specificity the keys to unlocking C2I value

 The recollection of the Capture 3.0 prognostication came to mind last month as I was having a video discussion with the Chief Risk Officer from one of Ocrolus’ fintech partners.
 Like many successful fintech lenders, her company has embraced the competitive advantages of cloud computing and applied data science to provide faster, transparent customer service.
 In this case, the service was capital funding to over 24,000 small businesses in the US, Canada and the United Kingdom.

 The CRO explained how their engagement with Ocrolus has allowed customers to submit their bank statements online, with document automation enabling underwriters to perform asset and cash flow analysis to determine approvals and interest rates.
 She cited the expected benefits: cost savings on data entry and faster lending decisions, leading to greater customer satisfaction.